Home Laws of Religion, Judaism and Islam

 A wife may not fulfill her usual obligation to her husband of pouring the water for washing his hands, his face and his feet, even if she does not touch him.[136]
 Also, her usual obligation to make his bed should be fulfilled only when he is absent, though she may put the pillows on the bed in his presence.[137]

-She may not fulfill in her husband’s presence her usual obligation to him of preparing his drink, and when she sets it on the table she must do it in a way that reminds them of their need to keep separate, such as by putting the drink on the left side rather than the right or putting it on a cushion.[78]
+She may not fulfill in her husband s presence her usual obligation to him of preparing his drink, and when she sets it on the table she must do it in a way that reminds them of their need to keep separate, such as by putting the drink on the left side rather than the right or putting it on a cushion.[138]
 Similarly, he may not prepare her drink or even send her a cup of wine.
-If they are drinking from one cup, she must drink after he does.[79]
+If they are drinking from one cup, she must drink after he does.[139]

 If the husband is sick and there is no one else to attend to him, his menstruating wife may do this though she should try to avoid washing his face, hands or feet or making the bed in front of him.[140]
 If a menstruating woman is sick, her husband may not touch her in order to help her, for example in standing up or lying down or by giving support.
 If he is a doctor, he may not take her pulse.
 Isserles** says: The practice is that her husband can help her, even touching her as necessary, if there is no one else available to do so.
 Similarly, if he is a doctor he may take her pulse if there is no other doctor available.[141]

-When a man has sexual intercourse with a woman who is impure because of menstruation, both of them are subject to excision (karet).[82]
-But if blood is found after sexual intercourse and the man is prone to emitting blood from his penis, then only the man is blamed.[83]
-If the woman has walked through a place where butchers or dyers work, then there is no blame for stains discovered after intercourse since animal's blood or dye may have gotten onto her without her realizing it.[84]
+But if blood is found after sexual intercourse and the man is prone to emitting blood from his penis, then only the man is blamed.[144]
+If the woman has walked through a place where butchers or dyers work, then there is no blame for stains discovered after intercourse since animal's blood or dye may have gotten onto her without her realizing it.[145]

 A menstruating woman is permitted to read from the Torah, to pray and to recite the Shema.
 Isserles** says: Nevertheless, it is customary for menstruating women not to pray, touch a Torah scroll or enter a synagogue.[146]